zdenham/PERNBoilerplate/Readme.md

 ### Installing Packages and Running App

 Now that your database is created, change directories back to PERNBoilerplate to install your local npm packages.
+You'll need npm for this step.
+If you don't have it, I recommend installing with brew!

 ```
 > npm install